Looking for some self-care quotes to inspire you to take better care of that most important person — you?

-32. “Breakfast is the most important meal of the day.
+“Breakfast is the most important meal of the day.
 When you feed yourself what your body needs when it needs it, that’s love.
-So, give your bod some TLC and sit down and enjoy a good, substantial breakfast.” — Kathy Freston
+So, give your body some TLC and sit down and enjoy a good, substantial breakfast.” — Kathy Freston

 Quotes about Caring for Others

-As a caregiver (a parent, teacher, coach, nurse, etc.), it’s too easy to cheat yourself into thinking that if the people you serve aren’t completely satisfied with everything you do for them, how dare you take time out for yourself.
+As a caregiver (a parent, teacher, coach, nurse, etc.), it’s too easy to cheat yourself into thinking that if the people you serve aren’t completely satisfied with everything you do for them, how dare you look out for yourself.

 You catch yourself thinking, “While I’m here doing this for myself, what could I be doing for someone else, instead?” or “What must they think of me — taking this time for myself while they need (or want) me to do things for them?”